argoproj/argo-cd/specs/design-black-box.md

 The engine is responsible for the reconciliation of Kubernetes resources, which includes:
 - Interacting with the Kubernetes API: load and maintain the cluster state; pushing required changes to the Kubernetes API.
-- Reconciliation logic: based on provides target resource definition find which resources should be updated/deleted/created.
+- Reconciliation logic: match target K8S cluster resources with the resources stored in Git and decide which resources should be updated/deleted/created.
 - Syncing logic: determine the order in which resources should be modified; features like sync hooks, waves, etc.

 The manifests generation is out of scope and should be implemented by the Engine consumer.